-4.)
-Guess the solids in each of the figures below.
+- 4.)
+Find the function that generated the solids in each of the figures on the next page.
 Give the function f(x) and the interval along the x-axis that is used to generate each solid of revolution (four total) when rotated about the x-axis.
 You may have to play with the range along the x-axis and with the orientation of the solid to figure these out.
-The functions used to generate each figure are standard mathematical functions you have seen in class.
+The functions used to generate each figure are standard mathematical functions you know.
+Pay attention to the range on the x-axis and think about the role that the roots of f(x) play. - 5.)

-5.)
 Design your own fun and artistic solid of revolution!
 Pick a function and an interval and create your own special solid of revolution.
 Points awarded for creativity and imagination.
-Print out a plot of your special solid (in color would be cool) and give it a name.
+Print out a plot of your special solid (in color would be good) and give it a name, along with the function and interval used to create it.
 We will vote as a class for the most innovative and artistic solid.
-The winner(s) will receive a 3D replica of their solid generated by a 3D printer!!
+The winner may even receive a 3D replica of their solid generated by a 3D printer!!